julietrajan/GitHub-Copilot-Innovation-Challenge/readme.md

 - Project health export
 - Reviewer approval workflow

-Use Copilot Agent Mode or an approved agent workflow to plan and implement the feature.
+Use GitHub Copilot Agent Mode or an approved agent workflow to plan and implement the feature.

 The feature must include: